-Ballentine Vineyards is located directly across from the currently closed St. Clement Winery.
+Ballentine Vineyards is located directly across from Faust Winery (previously St. Clement Winery).
 As you drive by on the highway you can only see their sign from the northbound direction; there is no signage when you drive southbound.
 During prior visits, we have seen bumper stickers in their tasting room that say “Where the Hell is Ballentine Vineyards”!
 The answer to that question is simply, just north of the town of St. Helena.

 Van’s father John Ballentine moved to the Napa Valley in 1922 and in a gusty move (considering this was early prohibition years) purchased 160 acres and a winery in the hills of what is now known as the community of Deer Park.
 This site was the original home of John Sutter Wine Company (later founded as Sutter Home Winery by the Trinchero Family at their current location in the southern part of St. Helena).
 Today Bremer Family Winery operates on the old John Sutter Wine Company property.
 And if you ever wondered how Deer Park got its name (no, it wasn’t named for the deer that used to and still sometimes roam the hillsides), rather John Ballentine named it after his family farm in Ireland.